Lifeni/i-show-you/README.md

 The application uses [Monaco Editor](https://microsoft.github.io/monaco-editor/) as the editor, and this editor currently does not support mobile browser and mobile frameworks.
 If you still want to edit, there may be problems such as failure to delete and text loss.

 For more information about Monaco Editor, you can view [microsoft/monaco-editor: A browser based code editor](https://github.com/Microsoft/monaco-editor#monaco-editor).

+### Words will be missed when inputting Chinese on PC

+If you are using QQ Pinyin input method, this problem may occur.
+Switch to Sogou input method or Microsoft input method to solve it.

 ## Development Setup